dalianliyan/EnglishDictionary/README.md

 # EnglishDictionary
-An English Dictionary for SmartPlant Softwares, Shipbuilding, Process, Power Industry.
+An English Dictionary for Personal usage.